 - physical therapy to address breathing and pulmonary problems

-- In advanced cases of leg weakness, when a patient has difficulty walking he or she may need a wheelchair or other mobility device
+In advanced cases of leg weakness, you may need a wheelchair or other mobility device.

-The best way to prevent polio is to get vaccinated.
+The best way to prevent polio is to get the vaccination.
 Children should get polio shots according to the vaccination schedule presented by the Centers for Disease Control and Prevention (CDC).